Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Necessary Properties of REMS - Formal Analysis

 \subsection{Secure \& Energy-Efficient \& User-Uploaded REMS}

-From this point on, we will discuss the user-uploaded property.
-In this case, we will show that the above claims need to hold \textbf{for every $y\in\{0,1\}^{D}$} in the sense that if a mining objective $\left<f,y\right>$ is allowed to be in $\objectives$, then it holds that the system must have information on the amounts $D_f$ and $C_{\left<f,z\right>}$ for every $z\in \{0,1\}^{D}$.
+We now turn to discuss the case of ``user-uploaded'' REMSs.
+Let $\left<f,y\right>$ be a mining objective in $\system$.
+Intuitively, the system should know how to estimate the relative resources that it takes to find a solution to any other mining objective $\left<f,y'\right>$ compared to $\left<f,y\right>$.
+In addition, the system should not spend a lot of energy in computing this information, since it has to meet the harsh requirement of energy efficiency.
+This means that the system must have information on the amounts $D_f$ and $C_{\left<f,z\right>}$ for every $z\in \{0,1\}^{D}$.